MarvinTeichmann/KittiSeg/README.md

 ### Install Tensorflow 1.0rc

 This code requires `Tensorflow Version >= 1.0rc` to run.
 There have been a few breaking changes recently.
-If you are currently running an older tensorflow version, I suggest creating a new `virtualenv` and install 1.0.
-Instructions for installing tf1.0r using pip can be found [here](https://github.com/tensorflow/tensorflow/blob/r1.0/tensorflow/g3doc/get_started/os_setup.md).
+If you are currently running an older tensorflow version, I suggest creating a new `virtualenv` and install 1.0rc following the instructions [here](https://github.com/tensorflow/tensorflow/blob/r1.0/tensorflow/g3doc/get_started/os_setup.md).

 ## Setup